 - Prevents in-app purchases

 Free app lock

-This tool is included under the security setting of your Android device and lets you pin open a single app that is okay for your child to use.
+This tool is included with your Android's security settings and lets you pin open a single app that is okay for your child to use.

 Though not intended to be used for parental control, you can use this app to lock down individual programs on your child's phone so they can't be accessed until the correct passcode is entered.
 AppLock has a scrambled keyboard so you can set up a password and your child won't be able to crack it by watching your hand movements.
 It doesn't take a lot to set up; just an email address for verification.